Pratt Institute: Historic sites

-Several Pratt Institute's buildings and landscapes are historically significant.
+Several Pratt buildings and landscapes are historically significant.
 The Pratt Institute Historic District is a national historic district that comprises 10 contributing buildings built between 1885 and 1936.
 Several buildings are recognized as being New York City Designated Landmarks.
-It was listed on the National Register of Historic Places in 2005 and was awarded the Getty Foundation Campus Heritage Grant.
-Two buildings outside the historic district, Higgins Hall and the Caroline Ladd Pratt House are also listed on the historic register as being a part of the Clinton Hill Historic District.
+The school was listed on the National Register of Historic Places in 2005, and was awarded the Getty Foundation Campus Heritage Grant.
+Two buildings outside the historic district, Higgins Hall and the Caroline Ladd Pratt House, are also listed on the historic register as being a part of the Clinton Hill Historic District.
 The buildings and structures listed on the U.S. National Register of Historic Places for their architectural or historical significance are: